 \section{Abstract}

-Tokenized U.S. Treasuries have emerged as a prominent subclass of real-world assets (RWAs), offering cryptographically enforced, yield-bearing instruments collateralized by sovereign debt and deployed across multiple blockchain networks.
-While the market has expanded rapidly, empirical analyses of transaction-level behaviour remain limited.
-This paper conducts a quantitative, function-level dissection of U.S. Treasury-backed RWA tokens including BUIDL, BENJI, and USDY, across multi-chain: mostly Ethereum and Layer-2s.
-We analyze decoded contract calls to isolate core functional primitives such as issuance, redemption, transfer, and bridge activity, revealing segmentation in behaviour between institutional actors and retail users.
-To model address-level economic roles, we introduce a curvature-aware representation learning framework using Poincaré embeddings and liquidity-based graph features.
-Our method outperforms baseline models on our RWA Treasury dataset in role inference and generalizes to downstream tasks such as anomaly detection and wallet classification in broader blockchain transaction networks.
-These findings provide a structured understanding of functional heterogeneity and participant roles in tokenized Treasury in a transaction-level perspective, contributing new empirical evidence to the study of on-chain financialization.
+U.S. Treasuries have emerged as a prominent subclass of tokenized real-world assets (RWAs), offering cryptographically secured, yield-bearing instruments issued and tradable across multi-(block)chain infrastructures.
+Why does it matter?
+It has been argued that tokenizing mainstream financial assets brings value via transparency, accessibility, and financial inclusion.
+While the market has expanded rapidly, empirical analyses of transaction-level behaviors remain limited.
+This paper conducts a quantitative, function-level dissection of U.S. Treasury-backed RWA tokens, including BUIDL, BENJI, and USDY, across multiple chains: mostly Ethereum and Layer-2s.
+Decoded contract calls are used to identify core financial primitives such as issuance, redemption, transfer, and bridging, revealing patterns that distinguish institutional participants from trades on the secondary market, possibly by smaller and retail users.
+To infer address-level economic roles, we introduce a curvature-aware representation learning model.
+Our method outperforms baseline models in role inference on our collected U.S. Treasury transaction dataset and generalizes to address classification across broader public blockchain transaction datasets.
+The decoded transaction-level patterns in tokenized U.S. Treasuries across chains unveil the degree of secondary-market trading.
+Our inference model enables the distinction between institutional investors and issuers, arbitrage bots, and other traders based on behavioral patterns.